jameshanlon/cheese/cheese/pages/2020-03-Bristol-Zoo.md

 gallery: 2020-03-Bristol-Zoo
 image: images/2020-03-Bristol-Zoo/croc1.jpg

-We recently conducted a thermal-imaging surveys in Bristol Zoo Garden’s Reptile House, paid for by the zoo’s energy provider [Bristol Energy](https://www.bristol-energy.co.uk).
+We recently conducted a thermal-imaging survey in Bristol Zoo Garden’s Reptile House, paid for by the zoo’s energy provider [Bristol Energy Ltd](https://www.bristol-energy.co.uk).
 The survey will help Bristol Zoo Gardens, which is operated by conservation and education charity Bristol Zoological Society, to reduce their energy consumption, cut their carbon emissions and save money.